-What credit score is good, and does it matter in 2021?
-More Than Money take a look at what lies you might have been told about your credit score
+Is your credit score a good one, and does it even matter in 2021?
+More Than Money take a look at what lies you might have been told about your credit score.

 7 Lies You’ve Been Told About Your Credit Score